rabbitmq/rabbitmq-website/site/streams.md

 ## <a id="overview" class="anchor" href="#overview">What is a Stream</a>

-RabbitMQ Streams is a persistent replicated data structure can can complete the same tasks as queues: they buffer messages from producers that are read by consumers.
+RabbitMQ Streams is a persistent replicated data structure that can complete the same tasks as queues: they buffer messages from producers that are read by consumers.
 However, streams differ from queues in two important ways: how messages are stored and consumed.

 Streams model an append-only log of messages that can be repeatedly read until they expire.
 Streams are always persistent and replicated.
-A more technial description of this stream behavior is “non-destructive consumer semantics”.
+A more technical description of this stream behavior is “non-destructive consumer semantics”.

-To read messages from a stream in RabbitMQ, one or more consumers subscribe to it and read the same message as many times as they want.
+To read messages from a stream in RabbitMQ, one or more consumers subscribe to it and read the same messages as many times as they want.

 Data in a stream can be used via a RabbitMQ client library or through a [dedicated binary protocol](https://github.com/rabbitmq/rabbitmq-server/blob/v3.12.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc) plugin and associated client(s).